 As for the finish, I went with a soft gray called Rocky Mountain for the cabinet and a soft aqua by DecoArt called Vintage.
 Once the paint cures and it looks great, however, it needed something to give it a touch of charm.

 I decided to paint one of my favorite wildflowers, Queen Anne’s Lace, on it.

 Finally, are you ready to see the finish?
 This one made me smile.

 It’s soft, it’s feminine, and those lines draw me in.

 I wish you could see this in person as the flowers really make the piece.
 The color suits my style as well, like a laid-back summer day.

 If you’d love to own this empire chest, it is available in my shop.
-(SOLD) We do ship to anywhere in the U.S., so let me know if you’re interested!
+(SOLD) We ship anywhere in the U.S.

 And for all of those out there looking for inspiration, I would love it if you would share so others can see my work too.
 Thank you! ♥

 As you know I am a glutton for punishment, so up next is the evil twin to this empire chest in this set.
 See the after HERE.